 Attractions & activities

 The Norfolk Island Golf Club is set within the Kingston and Arthurs Vale Historic Area (KAVHA), one of eleven former penal sites located around Australia that have been declared a World Heritage Site.
 Not only is it steeped in history, but this golf course is as picturesque as they come.
-After the game, set yourself up with a wine or beer and lunch at the onsite café, The Olive Branch, and marvel at the uninterrupted views of the Southern Ocean.
+After the game, set yourself up with a wine or beer and lunch at the onsite café, Aunt Mary’s Kitchen, and marvel at the uninterrupted views of the Southern Ocean.

 There are a number of attractions that invite visitors to delve into the fascinating history of Norfolk Island.
-Visit KAVHA, the heritage region on the south of the island, where all four of Norfolk Island’s settlements – the Polynesians, HMS Supply, the Penal Settlement and the Pitcairn Island settlers – were established.
+Visit KAVHA, the heritage region on the south of the island, where all four of Norfolk Island’s settlements – the Polynesians, the two Penal Settlements and the Pitcairn Island settlers – were established.
 The remnants of which still survive today as a living heritage site that reveals the multi-layered history of the island.

 The Norfolk Museum is set within four historical buildings: the Pier Store, Commissariat Store, No. 10 Quality Row, and the HMS Sirius Museum – that houses artefacts inside the former Protestant Chapel (built in 1840) from the First Fleet flagship HMS Sirius that was wrecked off Kingston Reef in 1790.